• Target level of study

 Objectives

-The goal of the Environmental Management field is to train future managers, researchers, and engineers in the fields of the environment, ecology, and biodiversity, with specializations ranging from integrated and concerted management of territories that respect the environment, to naturalist expertise, including research in biodiversity conservation, communication on sustainable development, aquaculture and fisheries production, and natural risk prevention.
+The Environmental Management program aims to train future managers, researchers, and engineers in the fields of the environment, ecology, and biodiversity, with specializations ranging from integrated and collaborative environmental land management to naturalist expertise, research in biodiversity conservation, communication on sustainable development, aquaculture and fisheries, and natural risk prevention.

-The main outlet is the executive job at Bac+5 level in ecological engineering or the implementation of environmental projects, in aquaculture production or aquatic resources management, in communication, in scientific research on biodiversity (including doctoral opportunities), or in territorial management (...).
+The main career opportunities are for graduates with a master's degree in ecological engineering or environmental project implementation, aquaculture production or aquatic resource management, communications, scientific research on biodiversity (including doctoral opportunities), or land management (...).

-Please refer to the course sheets for a more detailed presentation of the objectives.
+Refer to the course descriptions for a more detailed presentation of the objectives.

 Read more